Gaussian Primitives for Deformable Image Registration: Experiments

+We conduct experiments on diverse datasets, including brain MRI, lung CT, and cardiac MRI images, which are significant for advancing medical DIR.
+These datasets cover multiple clinical scenarios, enhancing the applicability of our methods in real-world settings like neurodegenerative disease monitoring, cardiac motion analysis, and respiratory analysis.
+The specific datasets are as follows: \paragraph{OASIS}

+We utilize the Neurite version~\cite{hoopes2021hypermorph} of the OASIS dataset~\cite{marcus2007open} for brain MRI evaluation, which includes $414$ subjects with $35$ anatomical labels.
+To ensure comprehensive comparisons with benchmark methods, we use two subsets: (\romannumeral1) Following \cite{jena2024deep}, we select the last $50$ subjects to form $49$ test pairs, adhering to the pairing rules from the Learn2Reg challenge. (\romannumeral2) In line with SDHNet~\cite{zhou2023self}, we choose the last $20$ subjects to generate $20 \times 19$ test pairs for pairwise registration.

-\textbf{DIR-Lab.} Following previous works~\cite{wolterink2022implicit,greer2023inverse,tian2023gradicon}, we use the DIR-Lab dataset~\cite{castillo2009framework} to evaluate our method on CT volumes.
-It contains 10 lung 4D CT images with 300 anatomical landmarks per image, from which the extreme inhalation and exhalation images have been extracted as fixed and moving images in our experiments, respectively.
-The image dimension varies from $256 \times 256 \times 94$ to $512 \times 512 \times 136$ voxels.
-We preserve the original variational resolution and unnormalized intensity values of these images, as our method is resolution-agnostic and value-agnostic.
+\paragraph{DIR-Lab} For lung CT evaluation, we adopt the DIR-Lab dataset~\cite{castillo2009framework}, which consists of $10$ lung 4D CT images, each annotated with $300$ anatomical landmarks.
+We extract the extreme inhalation and exhalation images as fixed and moving images, respectively, preserving the original resolution and unnormalized intensity values.

-\textbf{ACDC.} For MRI evaluation, we use the ACDC dataset~\cite{bernard2018deep}, which contains 150 image pairs from the diastolic to systolic phases and includes manual expert segmentation of the right ventricle (RV), left ventricle (LV) cavities, and the myocardium.
-For a fair comparison, we test on 10 cases consistent with prior works~\cite{kim2022diffusemorph,qin2023fsdiffreg} and also set the end of diastolic and systolic phases as fixed and moving images, respectively.
-In our experiments, we retain the original resolution and intensity values.